Hand of Abraham’s Daughters – $30

-For me, the most important mission of the Hamsa is the reminder to us to seek out and praise the Divine with all five senses.
+For me, the most important mission of the Hand is to remind us to seek out and praise the Divine with all five senses.
 As I do with all of my pieces, prayer and energy is infused – healing, harmony and peace are prayed for.
 I have become a bit obsessed with these, and I hope that, if you are drawn to them, you leave unfounded fear “at the door” and embrace the call to become a seeker.

 I smudge all the time; I like the idea of this natural clearing process, and the reset that happens in my mind, emotions, and spirit, and the smell of the smoldering sage.
 The following information is taken from The Chopra Center website, and I have found it very helpful: